Comment les Vers à Soie Produisent la Soie

 Key Takeaways

 silk is produced by the silkworm, or mulberry bombyx, which feeds exclusively on mulberry leaves .
-After several molts, the worm weaves a cocoon in which it transforms into a chrysalis before emerging like a butterfly .
-The breeding of the silkworm, or sericulture, is an age-old tradition, practiced in magnaneries.
+After several molts, the worm weaves a cocoon in which it transforms into a chrysalis before emerging like a butterfly . breeding of silkworm, or sericulture, is an age-old tradition, practiced in magnaneries.
 The extraction of the precious silk thread from the cocoon requires a skillful spinning process.
 Although fascinating, silk production today represents an environmental and economic challenge.

 The Mulberry Bombyx and its role in silk production

-The silkworm which produces silk is known by the scientific name of Bombyx mori.
+The silkworm which produces silk is known by the scientific name Bombyx mori.
 It is a butterfly domesticated for millennia, incapable of surviving in the wild state without help from man.

 The mulberry bombyx plays a crucial role in silk production.
 Indeed, this silkworm is the only insect capable of producing a silk thread strong enough to be used in textile manufacturing.